Covera Covera

 Example: Oro Valley Driver

-A 63-year-old driver in Oro Valley with a 2012 Toyota Camry (value: $7,500) paying $1,500/year for full coverage.
-If collision accounts for $500 of that, dropping collision while keeping comprehensive (for Arizona weather) saves $500/year — and still provides essential weather protection.
+A 63-year-old driver in Oro Valley with a 2012 Toyota Camry (value: $7,500) paying $1,400/year for full coverage.
+If collision is $450 of that, dropping collision saves $450/year — while keeping comprehensive for Arizona weather protection, which remains essential.

 Senior Discounts Available in Oro Valley